jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - **Literary warrant** emerges from review of documents and standards; and
 - **Organizational warrant** emerges from an organization's existing standards.

-##### Scoping terms
+##### Scoping & coordinating terms

 The basic rule is that term should denote a single concept, or unit of thought.
-A term may use multiple words to denote a single concept, in which case it's a **compound term;** but concepts aren't compounded at the level of terms.
+A term may use multiple words to denote a single concept, in which case it's a **compound term** and should have two parts: the **focus** AKA head, and the **modifier** AKA difference.

+but concepts aren't compounded at the level of terms.
 (They may be compounded

 ##### Grammar guidelines for terms